foerstj/enemy-spells/README.md

 ## Installation

-This mod does not require LoA, but is compatible with it.
+This mod is split for different DS versions (Vanilla vs. LoA).
+The "Vanilla Attacks" work with both versions, the "LoA Attacks" work only with LoA.

-To install, put the Enemy Spells.dsres in your Resources or DSLOA folder.
+To install, put the .dsres file(s) in your Resources resp.
+DSLOA folder.

 ## Balancing